 Christianity Today actually has on-line small group ministry resources to use as well as books that you can buy.
 It provides basics such as how to start and sustain small group ministries.
 One caution is that it reflects an evangelical/fundamentalist/Baptist theology.
 You may want to review and edit materials before turning your small group leaders loose with them.

-These are good ELCA sites with Lutheran based Christian education materials that lend themselves well to small group settings.
+ELCA sites with Lutheran based Christian education materials that lend themselves well to small group settings.
 They provide all the resources needed to organize, plan, promote, kickoff, train leaders, conduct the groups and evaluate the program.

 Alpha Course provides helpful information about a ten-week class for beginner Christians as well as Christians who want a refresher.